 So instead of creating blogs that only promote your products, you should instead focus on bringing more value to your audience.

-For example, you could create a how-to guide on how to maintain one of your products.
+For example, you could create a how-to guide for newbies on how to maintain one of your products.

 Or, if you’re selling a kitchen robot, why not write a blog post that shows a few tasty recipes?

 As you’re writing blog posts that are of the users’ interests, your website will likely notice an increase in engagement levels as well.